limeleaf-collective/website/content/blog/webdev-tech.md

 ## Go and Rust in Web Applications

-Circling back to our choice to specialize we can expand our uses of Go and Rust into building web applications.
-We, as mostly backend and systems engineers (and a product manager), can all certainly learn and understand HTML and CSS enough to product high quality web applications.
+Now, let's circle back to our choice to specialize.
+We can expand our uses of Go and Rust for building web applications.
+We, as mostly backend and systems engineers (and a product manager), can all certainly learn and understand HTML and CSS enough to produce high quality web applications.
 The concrete ideas we practice are:

 1. Render HTML server-side and send it to the browser to display information and form inputs.
 2. Leverage CDNs for 3rd part external CSS (and JavaScript if absolutely necessary).